superxddd/timescaledb/CONTRIBUTING.md

 development team.

-Before we accept any code contributions, Timescale contributors need to sign the [Contributor License Agreement](https://cla-assistant.io/timescale/timescaledb) (CLA).
+Before we accept any code contributions, Timescale contributors need to sign the [Contributor License Agreement](https://cla-assistant.io/timescale/timeudb) (CLA).
 By signing a CLA, we can ensure that the community is free and confident in its ability to use your contributions.

-## Getting and building TimescaleDB
+## Getting and building TIMEUDB

-Please follow our README for [instructions on installing from source](https://github.com/timescale/timescaledb/blob/main/README.md#option-3---from-source).
+Please follow our README for [instructions on installing from source](https://github.com/timescale/timeudb/blob/main/README.md#option-3---from-source).

 ## Style guide